Hitsuono/Topophilic/content/blog/tfa_intro/tfa_intro.md

 By the analogy above, elements of $\mathcal{C}$ should represent the infinite one-sided configurations inside $\cantor.$

 This can relation can be formally estabilished using a relation to arithmetic.
-Indeed, instead of using base ten to write real numbers, we could just as well use base three, in which we expand not by powers of $10$ but by those of $3.$ That is, we write every real $x$ as
+Indeed, instead of using base ten to write real numbers, we could just as well use base three (i.e., trinary form), in which we expand not by powers of $10$ but by those of $3.$ That is, we write every real $x$ as

 $$x=\sum_{-\infty}^n a_i\cdot 3^i,$$

 in which case we write $x=a_na_{n-1}...a_0.a_{-1}a_{-2}..._3$.
 For example, $5=1\cdot 3 + 2\cdot 3^0,$ so that $5$ is written as $12_3$ in base three; a more intricate case is $\frac{1}{2},$ which is written as $0.111..._3.$

 With trinary numbers, the Cantor set finds an easy description.
 Inside $[0,1],$ numbers in the first third of the interval have first fractional digit $0,$ those in the second $1$ and in the third $2$-- just like, in decimal notation, numbers in the first tenth have first fractional digit $0$ and so on.
 What $C_1$ does is exclude those with $1$ as first digit after the comma.
-The $C_n$ do similarly for the $n$-th fractional digit, so that **the Cantor set is the set of numbers in** $[0,1]$ **without any** $1$**'s in their base three expansion.**
+The $C_n$ do similarly for the $n$-th fractional digit, so that **the Cantor set is the set of numbers in** $[0,1]$ **without any** $1$**'s written in trinary.**

 With this, can see points in $\mathcal{C}$ as finite one-sided strings of $0$'s and $2$'s (their fractional parts written in trinary form), and can define $f:\mathcal{C}\rightarrow \cantor$ by substituing $2$'s with $1$'s-- e.g., the number $0.02202..._3$ is sent to the string $01101...$ inside $\cantor.$ Set-theoretically, $f$ is a bijection.